DarkHobbit/linvert/README.md

 Adopt process of Qt4/5 application with use of LInvert includes 4 steps:

   * verify sources.
 All sources must be in UTF-8, all translating strings must be decorated in trUtf8.
 This strings must NOT be too complex (must be recognized by lupdate tool, for more detais see "Restrictions" section).
 To unify source encoding, unix developers can use [enca utility](http://packages.ubuntu.com/ca/source/precise/enca).

   * create translation prototypes.
-Prototypes is a simple .ts files, but it has "swapped" <source> and <translation> elements.
+Prototypes is a simple .ts files, but it has "swapped" *source* and *translation* elements.
 Prototypes are creation by lupdate utility from Qt Linguist.

   * translate .ts files to English, using Linguist.
-You must say translators, that national
+You must say translators, that national text is in source string list, and English text is in translation editor, and it's normal.

- ...

-Under construction
+    * At end of this step you can mark already non-swapped messages to prevent linvert process it.
+Simply add to *message* element attribute linvert="false".
+DO NOT MAKE IT before Linguist call, because Linguist don't know this attribute and it will simply deleted.
+    Attribute linvert="true", on the contrary, says LInvert always process message, even if LInvert called with -i option (see Syntax).

+  * call Linvert and say it list files proceeded.
+Utility will create new .ts file with appropriate language suffix and replace national messages to English in source files (*.ui, *.h, *.cpp).

+  That's all!
+You can include result .ts file in project, load .qm in your application and translate project in other languages.

+  ## Syntax ##

+  Like lupdate and lrelease, linvert is a commandstring utility.
+Syntax:

+  linvert -l LANG_CODE [-p] [-i] ts-file [ts-file]...

+  -l options sets language code (for example, ru_RU), which LInver use as a suffix for output files, also in language attribute of TS element.

+  -p and -i options sets default LInvert behaviour, if for any message element linvert attribute is absent: -p to process such records (default), -i to ignore it.

+  ## Restrictions ##

+  Current LInvert version support C++ source files and .ui files.
+QML still not supported.

+  LInvert imposes the same restrictions as lupdate utility.

+  LInvert support:
+  * simple strings concat;
+  * transfer to the next line (backslash);
+  * some trUtf8() calls in one source line.

+  LInvert NOT support:
+  * #define macro and string constants inside trUtf8();
+  * тested parentheses.
+  For example, in commented part of test/testsourcesample.cpp, in expression for s3 variable, LInvert will detect ONLY part "Строка31".
+Therefore, if you use #define with national message, we must use trUtf8() in #define, and not in string, which using pre-defined macro.

+  ## License ##

+  LInvert may be used under the terms of the GNU Lesser General Public License version 2.1 or version 3, like lupdate and lrelease.